Huss Center for Recovery

 Minneapolis, MN 55404

-The Huss Center for Recovery is an innovative treatment program for adult men and women with co-occurring chemical dependency issues and mental illness.
-The program offers a full spectrum of services including inpatient, intensive outpatient, continuing care and concerned persons group.
+Huss Center for Recovery provides innovative treatment programming for adult men and women with co-occurring chemical dependency issues and mental illness.
+The programs offer a full spectrum of services including gender-specific and trauma-informed residential care, mixed-gender and women’s intensive outpatient, continuing care planning and Rule 25 assessments.
 Our person-centered treatment services provide an integrated, interdisciplinary approach that links psychological, biological, and social factors to assist people in the process of recovery.

 What makes us different?

-- We provide integrated, interdisciplinary chemical dependency and mental health services in a single treatment setting.
+- We provide integrated chemical dependency and mental health services in a single treatment setting.

 - Our team works collaboratively to assess a client’s treatment readiness and match the treatment to his or her attitude towards change.